HeRAMS-WHO/herams-backend/docs/index.rst

 * External support:

-  * A donout  chart to illustrate the level of support provided by partners.
+  * A donut  chart to illustrate the level of support provided by partners.

 .. image:: media/img/HeRAMS_dashboard_management_support.png
    :height: 300px